dillonhmayhew/todo-rest-api/README.md

 ## Authorizaton

 To secure this RESTful web service, I decided to use [Miguel Grinberg](https://blog.miguelgrinberg.com)'s Flask extension [Flask-HTTPAuth](https://github.com/miguelgrinberg/flask-httpauth).
-This limits accessibility to only reigestered users of the web service.
+This limits accessibility to only registered users of the web service.

 To add another layer of security, registered users have the option to generate a temporary authorization token by accessing the route `/api/token` with their login credentials.
 This token is generated using [PyJWT](https://github.com/jpadilla/pyjwt) and has a set expiry timeout.
 This prevents the need for a user to send their password over HTTP on every request and instead send a token that will be useless after it expires.